dgleba/472dkrcollection/waitfor2/README.md

 make up3
 ```

-If w2 or w3 do not start, an error occurs after 299 seconds due to the timeout in the line:  `./wait-for-it.sh w2:80 -t 299 `
+If w2 or w3 do not start, an error occurs after 299 seconds due to the timeout.
+An example is in the line:  `./wait-for-it.sh w2:80 -t 299 `

 You can visit the webpages at `ip:port` in your browser.
 I was using `192.168.88.60:14221`